 One of the purposes of the GDPR is to give back individuals control over their data, especially regarding how their data is being handled, what data is collected, by whom, and why.

-Therefore individuals are granted rights that allow them to probe organizations, ask questions, demand their data be erased, transferred, or rectified.
+Therefore individuals are granted rights that allow them to probe organizations, ask questions, and demand their data be erased, transferred, or rectified.

 GDPR- Key definitions